reiver/reiver-code-review/README.md

 You will just piss them off, make then unhappy, and lower their productivity.

-People need to feel like they _own_ the code they are working on to take responibility for it.
+People need to feel that they _own_ the code they are working so that they will take responibility for it.
-If you start getting push them to change the style of their code, they will no longer feel like they _own_ the code.
+If you start pushing them to change the style of their code they will no longer feel like they _own_ the code.
 They will feel you _own_ the code.
+And will not take responsibility for it.

 But you need them to feel like they _own_ the code, so that they will take responsibility for it.